A Myth World Novel

 “I heard a lot about a lot actually.
 It seems that Berg is quite the gossip-monger and many stop in to hear what he has to say.
 He gets a lot of out-of-town customers and as such has the coin of information to sell to those working up at the palace.”

 “Sounds like Chancellor Temet has got his sights set on a higher station than the one he currently holds.
 He’s been speaking out against the King’s failing health in many side councils, pushing for the old man to be replaced by a temporary regent.”

 Ellys snorted.
 “Let me guess, next in line for power is the chancellor?”

 Rocc pawed the ground.
 “Actually, it’s the King’s daughter, Princess Ameela.
 Rumor has it that she’s very intelligent and is known to be as fair and just as her father.”

 “And why hasn’t she gotten wind of the King’s illness or the Chancellor’s intentions?”

-“Apparently she’s gone off to study at the University of Indenes, over in Saccerid.
+“She’s gone off to study at the mage university of Indenes, over in Saccerid.
 The King wanted her to have supplemental training to prepare her for the day she is to take over rule here in Carthune.”